mm28ajos/ReolinkCameraMeetsUnifi/README.md

 ## Reolink Camera meets UniFi

-A PHP-cli script to disable e-mail and push notification on motion detection of Reolink cameras as well as FTP upload on motion detection and near infrared light in case no predefined Wifi client device is connected to a UniFi access point.
+A PHP systemd service to disable e-mail and push notification on motion detection of Reolink cameras as well as FTP upload on motion detection and near infrared light in case no predefined Wifi client device is connected to a UniFi access point.

-This script is useful if you want to disable the camera (i.e. notifications on motion/FTP storage on motion detection and near infrared lights) in case you are at home.
-Being at home is detected by the script by checking the connected Wifi client devices connected to the Unifi network.
+This service is useful if you want to disable the camera (i.e. notifications on motion/FTP storage on motion detection and near infrared lights) in case you are at home.
+Being at home is detected by the service by checking the connected Wifi client devices connected to the Unifi network.
 Hereby, you can define mappings of Wifi client devices to Wifi access points by MAC addresses e.g. to exclude a particular access point from being relevant for switching of the motion detection notification.

 ## Requirements